alantech/alanlang-docs/src/about_alan.md

 This does not mean that you can't loop over data or write recursive algorithms, just that they are provided through controlled built-in functions that the compiler and runtime can reason about to provide automatic parallelization when possible, or to force handling a recursion error instead of crashing on a stack overflow.

 This means that the code that you write in `alan` is not *quite* Turing-complete[^1].
-But we believe that we have cut "close enough" to Turing-completeness and provided enough controlled mechanisms to fill the gaps that the advantages in having predictable functions which allows the runtime to be able to judge when parallelization makes sense based on the data to be processed and the complexity of the code to be executed outweighs the few places where `alan`'s syntax is slightly more awkward than its peers'.
+But we believe that we have cut "close enough" to Turing-completeness and provided enough controlled mechanisms to fill the gaps that the advantages in having predictable functions outweigh the few places where `alan`'s syntax is slightly more awkward than its peers'.This allows the runtime to be able to judge when parallelization makes sense based on the data to be processed and the complexity of the code to be executed.

 Based on this, we can now make `alan`'s boldest claim: `alan` solves the Halting Problem -- by sidestepping it. `alan` pushes you to write deterministic code with known execution patterns, and forces eventual halting of non-deterministic code by wrapping it in constructs that demand a maximum number of loops before erroring out.
 We believe this is what the vast majority of developers and companies alike want from their language, even real Computer Scientists, because while not every question you can ask of a computer will ever return an answer, only those that do are useful to humanity.